Website Design & Development

 Yes.
 Eligible non‑profits receive reduced rates.
 Most custom sites range from 3,500 to 8,000 dollars depending on scope.

-Focused site with 5 to 8 pages and 4 to 6 templates.
+A focused site with 5 to 8 pages and 4 to 6 templates.
 Includes clear navigation, Craft or Statamic CMS, responsive components, baseline SEO, and Plausible analytics.
 Essentials cover Home, Services, About, Contact, plus a simple Updates section.
 Light migration with up to 10 key redirects.
-Advanced features like multilingual, CRM, or ecommerce can be added later through phased upgrades.
+Advanced features like multilingual, CRM, or e‑commerce can be added later through phased upgrades.

 Yes.
-We plan with a roadmap.
-Launch essentials first, then add multilingual content, advanced SEO, or integrations as you grow.
+We plan a roadmap.
+Launch essentials first.
+Add multilingual content, advanced SEO, or integrations as you grow.

 We start with discovery to clarify scope.
-Then we provide phased, fixed fee estimates for each stage.
-You get clear deliverables, timelines, and a roadmap that fits your budget.
+You receive phased, fixed fee estimates for each stage, with clear deliverables, timelines, and a roadmap that fits your budget.

 • Registered non-profit or charity in Canada